diablodale/dp.docs/docs/_max/attributes/timestamp.md

     - "@timestamp 1"
 ---

-Add timestamps to skeleton and matrix data as microseconds since the [Epoch](https://en.wikipedia.org/wiki/Unix_time).
+Timestamps for skeleton and matrix data as microseconds since the [Epoch](https://en.wikipedia.org/wiki/Unix_time).

 Jitter matrix outlets (depth, color, ir, player, and optional pointcloud) will